 Vaccination is implemented according to two approaches: mass and routine.
 We model mass vaccination as a large fraction (e.g., 0.8∙Nt) of individuals moving into the V1 compartment on a particular day, possibly recurrently (e.g., annually).
 Routine vaccination moves a substantially smaller fraction of individuals (e.g., 0.001∙Nt) into the V1 compartment every day.
 In each approach, vaccine priority is given first to susceptible individuals, S, then those who were vaccinated the longest time ago (i.e., V48, then V47, and so on until reaching the allotted number of vaccines for that day).
 In addition to mass vaccination and routine vaccination, we test a blended “Mass and Maintain” strategy in which one-time mass vaccination at the beginning of follow-up precedes routine vaccination.
 See supplemental materials for mathematical details on modeling mass vaccination transition rates.

-Currently, a complete kOCV course of includes two doses administered approximately two weeks apart.[6]
+Currently, a complete kOCV course includes two doses administered approximately two weeks apart.[6]
 However, because the timescale of interest for this study is measured in years, not days, we assume mass vaccination campaigns elapse over one day and provide protection instantaneously.
 Furthermore, for generalizability across disease systems, we focus on the number of vaccine courses rather than the number of actual vaccines per course.

 We parameterized the time-varying vaccine efficacy, VE(t), of kOCV (whole-cell with B-subunit) using estimates from a large clinical trial in Bangladesh.[17,21] To provide monthly estimates of vaccine efficacy, VE(t), we linearly interpolated between 6-month point estimates with efficacy after the 4th year assumed to be zero, as the reported mean efficacy becomes negative.